serudda/stylepill/sets/airbnb/buttons1/readme.txt

 - Primary Outline button: ma-btn--primary-without-bg

 Use:
+There's a '_button-core' sass file to group button base styles (sizes, colors, resets, etc.)
+The 'buttons' sass file import button-core to include these styles.

 You have to use the class: 'ma-btn' to get base button styles, and add the respective modifier.

 You can find the list of html components on 'buttons.html' file.